Code-Institute-Submissions/roy-finch-data-centric-webpage_SepResub/README.md

 At one point when creating the users, I had created them incorrectly.
 I had used a local variable that would be set to the users name.
 But my friend allowed me to test it from two sides.
 We where able to find that sometimes this would confuse the entire website and sometimes it would mean that we would trade accounts.
 Wierd as that may sound I had then began to use the flask_login module to help me create sessions and also allow for the me to add multipule users at once.
 This was an easy way to include this module and not alter my programming too much.
 As I have tested reasently the only issues that followed where simple ones which ment that the users id would be wrongly assigned.
 This was fixed by fixing the ids in the save file and altering how an ID is assigned upon creating an account.
 This took some time to create but once I had done the neccessarily adjustments to the db I had fixed the issues.
 Along with that the login and signup was not working correctly as well.
 So I changed a few things in the code so that people can sign in and signup and the site would respond correctly.

 I had altered the run.py file to make sure that the file was in the correct mode after development so none of the debug logs where externally accessable.

+There was issues with the redirects as they would not be able to sent the user to where they must go.
+So I changed them to do call functions instead.
+Now the user can add a page and a comment to a page without any issues.

 ## Finalizing
 I have asked for my friends' opinion on the site.
 I have shown them the site and they have discussed with me that the idea, layout and structure suit what I am after.
 I truly agree with this opinion on how the site is and how it works.